apache/dubbo-website/content/en/docs3-v2/golang-sdk/tutorial/develop/registry/nacos.md

 - dubbo-go cli tools and dependent tools have been installed
 - Create a new demo application
-- Refer to the task [[Modify the protocol used]](../../rpc/choose_protocol/) to modify the application to use the dubbo protocol to expose

 ## 2. Use grpc_cli tool to debug Dubbo service